BetweenTheNumbers/slot-wr-analysis/README.md

-# Slot WR Optimization in Shanahan-Kubiak Offenses
+# Slot WR Optimization in Shanahan Offenses
 ### Projecting Makai Lemon's Rookie Usage & Production for the Philadelphia Eagles (2026)

 ---

 ## Research Question

-> How does the Shanahan-Kubiak offensive scheme change slot WR usage and efficiency, and what does this mean for how the Eagles should deploy Makai Lemon in 2026?
+> How does the Kyle Shanahan offensive coaching tree (inspired by Gary Kubiak, and, previously, by Mike Shanahan) scheme change slot WR usage and efficiency, and what does this mean for how the Eagles should deploy Makai Lemon in 2026?

 ## Key Findings

-**1. Motion is a slot-WR-specific weapon.** Pre-snap motion boosts slot WR EPA by +0.069/play in Shanahan-Kubiak offenses but slightly *hurts* outside WR EPA (-0.039).
+**1. Motion is a slot-WR-specific weapon.** Pre-snap motion boosts slot WR EPA by +0.069/play in Shanahan offenses but slightly *hurts* outside WR EPA (-0.039).
 The +0.108 differential means Mannion's expected increase in motion rate directly and disproportionately benefits the slot receiver role.

-**2. Middle of field is highest value.** Slot WR targets over the middle produce +0.419 EPA in Shanahan-Kubiak offenses — nearly double sideline targets.
+**2. Middle of field is highest value.** Slot WR targets over the middle produce +0.419 EPA in Shanahan offenses — nearly double sideline targets.
 Mannion's expected emphasis on crossers and dig routes aligns with slot WR efficiency.

 **3. 12 personnel boosts slot WR efficiency.** When the offense goes to 12 personnel (2 TE sets), slot WR EPA rises from +0.278 to +0.355.
 With Goedert + Stowers, the Eagles can run heavy formations while Lemon operates as the primary short-to-intermediate target.